qtgql/qtgql/docs/tutorials/countries.md

 Inside `graphql` create 3 files:

 - `schema.graphql`  This file describes your server schema.
-  TODO add link (You can use the script below to fill it or copy it from [here](https://github.com/qtgql/examples/blob/main/countries/src/graphql/schema.graphql))
+  (You can use the script below to fill it or copy it from [here](https://github.com/qtgql/examples/blob/main/countries/src/graphql/schema.graphql))
 - `operations.graphql` - Here you would define your operations.
 - `qtgqlconfig.py` - Here you would define configurations for `qtgql`